ChrisWhealy/parse-sap-odata/build_test_app/README.md

 <d:Landx>St Kitts&Nevis</d:Landx>
 ```

-The characters are replaced with their character encoding
+In order to stop the XML parser from barfing, these characters must be replaced with their character encoding:

 ```xml
 <d:Category>PDAs &amp; Organizers</d:Category>